-Upon entering through the larger and grander entrances, fans have a chance to explore the stadium via a 360-degree expanded concourse while still keeping tabs on the action on the field.
-An increase in both concessions and restrooms limit the time spent away from your seats.
+Upon entering, fans have a chance to explore the stadium via a 360-degree expanded concourse while still keeping tabs on the action on the field.
+With 74 concession stands and 67 restroom facilities, time spent away from their seats is limited.

-Fans who want a field level view of the action can sit in the Crown Club, behind home plate, or in two field-level suites, located down the line from both the home and visiting dugouts.
+Fans who want a field level view of the action can sit in the CommunityAmerica Crown Club or behind home plate.
+Fans can also get a feel for the game from the field in one of four field-level UMB Dugout Suites located down the line from both the home and visiting dugouts.

-The Outfield Experience provides the fans of Kansas City entertainment for all ages.
-In addition, the views of the field are spectacular and give fans several brand-new locations to take in a game.
+The Outfield Experience provides the fans with entertainment for all ages.
+In addition, the views of the field are spectacular and give fans several photographic locations to watch a game.
 Unveiled in 2012 was the largest in-stadium solar array in MLB as part of an energy partnership with Evergy.
 At the time, the array was the largest in MLB.
 The 120 panels on the Outfield Experience canopy provide approximately 36,000 kWh of renewable energy each year.

-The outfield overhaul now gives Royals fans a chance to sit and enjoy the game from a venue not previously offered.
-The Outfield Box seats in left-center field sit directly behind the outfield wall and in front of the world-famous fountains.
+The renovation also created the Outfield Box seats in left-center field, which sit directly behind the outfield wall and in front of the world-famous fountains.
 Those seats hug the newly renovated Miller Lite Fountain Bar, which is built on the old JumboTron base.
-The expanded area offer a variety of unique amenities, including two group areas, lawn/tailgate games and photo opportunities.
+The expanded area offer a variety of unique amenities, including two group areas, lawn/tailgate games, and photo opportunities.

 In front of the fountains in left-center are the Sonic Slam seats.
 Right-center field offers a “standing room only” area between the outfield wall and the fountains, called the Pepsi Party Porch.
 This area is most popular on hot summer days and nights since, at times, they are in the “splash zone” of the iconic fountains.

-Also in left field is the set for the Royals’ official pre- and post-game show, Royals Live on FOX Sports Kansas City.
+Also in left field is the set for the Royals official pre- and post-game show, Royals Live on Bally Sports Kansas City.
 Throughout the season, broadcasters Joel Goldberg and Jeff Montgomery will host shows from this set.

-The third level, or ground level of the stadium, features wider concourses, fan amenities, the Konica Minolta Diamond Club premium seating area and 5,000-square foot retail store.
-On the 3rd base side of the Konica Minolta Diamond Club, the Craft Cocktail Bar, presented by Kansas City’s own Restless Spirits Distilling Company offers a variety of innovative and refreshing cocktails to both the Konica Minolta Diamond Club members as well as fans on the main concourse.
+The third level, or ground level of the stadium, features wider concourses, fan amenities, the Konica Minolta Diamond Club premium seating area, and a 5,000-square foot retail store.
+On the third base side of the Konica Minolta Diamond Club, the Craft Cocktail Bar, presented by Kansas City’s own Restless Spirits Distilling Company, offers a variety of innovative and refreshing cocktails to both the Konica Minolta Diamond Club members as well as fans on the main concourse.